FObersteiner/zdt/README.md

 defer tz_LA.deinit();

 // you can also use your system's tz data at runtime;
-// this will very likely not work on Windows, wo we can use the embedded version. const tz_Paris = switch (builtin.os.tag) {
+// this will very likely not work on Windows, so we use the embedded version here as well. const tz_Paris = switch (builtin.os.tag) {
     .windows => try zdt.Timezone.fromTzdata("Europe/Paris", allocator),
     else => try zdt.Timezone.runtimeFromTzfile("Europe/Paris", zdt.Timezone.tzdb_prefix, allocator),